I found out that I had been doing the squat wrong, and I looked

 can safely travel slightly in front of your toe provided you

 warmup, progress systematically and allow for adequate recovery

 between workouts.
-This techniques allows for a more balanced
+This technique allows for a more balanced distribution

-distribution of torque forces between your knee, hip, back, and
+of torque forces between your knee, hip, back, and ankle.

 If your goal is to handle as much weight as possible, such